Viscous heat backflow and temperature resonances in extreme thermal conductors

 \textit{Steady-state viscous heat backflow.---}In Fig.~\ref{fig:1_vortex} we investigate how viscosity affects steady-state thermal transport by comparing the numerical solution of Fourier's (inviscid) equation (panel \textbf{a}) with that of the viscous VHE (panel \textbf{b}).
-We consider a graphitic device having tunnel-chamber geometry, \textit{i.e.} a form that promotes vortical hydrodynamic behavior \cite{e-vortexes}.
-We highlight that the VHE temperature profile in the chamber is reversed compared to the temperature profile in the tunnel, a behavior completely opposite to that predicted by Fourier's law.
-Panel \textbf{c} shows that this temperature inversion---which in principle can be detected in thermal-imaging experiments \cite{menges_nanoscale_2016,cheng_battery_2022,cahill_nanoscale_2014,braun_spatially_2022,ziabari_full-field_2018}---occurs in the presence of viscous vortical flow, as a consequence of heat backflowing against the temperature gradient.
-Importantly, in SM~\ref{sec:steady_state_viscous_heat_backflow_in_h} we show that heat vortices are not limited to graphite, predicting their appearance also in h$^{11}$BN around 60 K.
+We consider a graphitic device with a tunnel-chamber geometry \cite{e-vortexes}, which promotes vortical hydrodynamic behavior (more on this later).
+We highlight that the VHE temperature profile in the chamber is reversed compared to the profile in the tunnel, a behavior completely opposite to that predicted by Fourier's law.
+Panel \textbf{c} shows that this temperature inversion---which in principle can be detected in thermal-imaging experiments \cite{menges_nanoscale_2016,cheng_battery_2022,cahill_nanoscale_2014,braun_spatially_2022,ziabari_full-field_2018,reihaniQuantitativeMappingUnmodulated2022,goblotImagingHeatTransport2024}---occurs in the presence of viscous vortical flow, when heat backflows against the temperature gradient.
+In SM~\ref{sec:steady_state_viscous_heat_backflow_in_h} we show that heat vortices are not limited to graphite, predicting them also in h$^{11}$BN around 60 K.